 On behalf of all the members and friends of First Congregational Church, we want to welcome you in the name of Christ.
 We are glad you have chosen our congregation in which to have your child baptized – or to be baptized yourself, if you have never been baptized.
-We believe Jesus Christ wants us to welcome all persons into the fellowship of the Church, so we offer the sacrament of baptism to all who are willing to make the promises that are included in the baptismal service.
-You do not have to be a member of this congregation or have Congregational background.
-People come to us from many backgrounds, some Christian, some secular, some from other religions.
+We believe Jesus Christ wants us to welcome all persons into the fellowship of the Church, so we offer the sacrament of baptism to all who are willing to make the promises that are included in the baptismal service and are willing to become members of our Church.

 Baptism in the Congregational Tradition

 Baptism is practiced in several forms in the Congregational tradition.
 Infants and children may be baptized upon the request of their parents or guardians.
 Adults or teenagers of a discerning age may be baptized upon public profession of faith.
 Sprinkling is the common manner of performing the actual baptism.

 We believe there is no need to rush to baptize infants.
 Every infant is safe in the hands of God, whether he or she has been baptized or not.
 Baptism by water and the Spirit is the mark of the child’s acceptance into the community of believers, into the “Church Universal,” and the beginning of their growth into what we hope will be full Christian faith and discipleship.